lk16/rust_json/README.md

 * Support for string escape sequences

 ### Features to be added soon
-* Moving tokenizer and parser to separate file
 * Test Coverage
 * Adding missing tests
 * CI